raymondworkshop/raymondworkshop.github.io/_posts/learning/2025-07-07-notes-illimitable-men.md

     -   **spend time around losers**

-        -   the loser is throwing their money away because they won't even turn up to workout, He feels no guilt at all.
+        -   the loser is throwing their money away because they won't even turn up to workout, He feels no guilt at all

     -   place girls over their brothers
     -   whine about their problems to girls